 - Add pumpkin and vanilla and whisk or stir until it’s well combined.

-- Put whole wheat pastry flour, almond flour, cinnamon, pumpkin pie spice, salt, and baking powder into a slightly larger bowl and stir to combine.
+- Put Whole Wheat Pastry Flour (affiliate link), almond flour, cinnamon, pumpkin pie spice, salt, and baking powder into a slightly larger bowl and stir to combine.

 - Add the pumpkin mixture and stir until wet and dry ingredients are combined.